Saskatchewan Tenant Rights: Lease Help Under the Residential Tenancies Act

 - Clauses allowing rent increases during a fixed-term lease without an explicit provision in the agreement — this is prohibited under the Residential Tenancies Act, 2006.

-- Deposits exceeding one month's rent (or a combined security and pet deposit exceeding 1.5 months' rent) — this exceeds Saskatchewan's legal maximum.
+- A combined security deposit and pet deposit exceeding one month's rent — this exceeds Saskatchewan's legal maximum.

 - Entry provisions that do not include the required 24 hours written notice for non-emergency landlord entry.